-There’ll come a time when you’ll want to include something more adventurous on your travels and climbing a mountain may just be the bold and fearless choice for this.
+There’ll come a time when you’ll want to include something more adventurous on your travels and the best climbing mountains may just be the bold and fearless choice for this.

 You’ll need the stamina, technical skills and affinity to heights to scale the more demanding peaks.
-However, the struggle is worth it as you’ll get to experience mind-blowing mountain scenery, astonishing sunrise views at the summits, and a sense of achievement that no other adventure can provide.
-If you are considering mountain climbing as part of your next trip, here are Ten Mountains You’ll Want To Climb in different parts of the world.
+However, the struggle is worth it as you’ll get to experience mind-blowing scenery, astonishing sunrise views at the summits, and a sense of achievement that no other adventure can provide.
+If you are considering mountain climbing as part of your next trip, here are ten of the best climbing mountains around the world.

 1. Mount Kilimanjaro, Tanzania

 The tallest mountain in Africa, Mount Kilimanjaro is not steep and doesn’t require very much technical skill, but does demand a tremendous amount of energy and patience as it is a long hike.
 You’ll have a choice of routes that have their advantages and disadvantages.
 The lower slopes are grassy and muddy while you’ll find the summit snow-white and cold.
 The elevation of Mt.
 Kilimanjaro is 5,895m (19,341 ft).
 You should avoid the months of April, May, and December to skip the rains.
 Have time on hand as the average duration of the climb to Mt.
 Kilimanjaro’s summit is 7-9 days.